This is not related to the unreleased Twilight companion book of the same name.

-adorable, it helped to launch YUI's career and was screened at the Cannes Film Festival when it was released.
+Midnight Sun (localized title, originally Taiyou no Uta or Song of the Sun) is a 2006 film directed by Norihiro Koizumi, and starring Japanese singer/songwriter YUI.
+It helped to launch YUI's career and was screened at the Cannes Film Festival when it was released.

-Meet Kaoru, just your everyday female high school student.
-Every morning, she stares wistfully out her window at the cute surfer boy at the bus stop across the street, and dreams of meeting him one day.
-Too bad the sunlight would kill her.
+Kaoru Amane is a typical female high school student.
+Every morning, she stares wistfully out her window at Koji the cute surfer boy at the bus stop across the street, and dreams of meeting him one day.
+Too bad that if she went out to see him, the sunlight would kill her.

-for her social life).
+You see, Kaoru suffers from Xeroderma Pigmentosum, which is most easily explained as an allergy to sunlight.
+Thanks to her watchful parents and understanding friend, she's avoided the worst, but still has to stay inside all day (which does wonders for her social life).
 To get through it all, she sings and plays guitar at the local train station every night, returning before sunrise.
-And wouldn't you know it, she just happens to run into her mystery surfer boy.It's a doozy
+And wouldn't you know it, she just happens to run into her mystery surfer boy.

 Tropes associated with Midnight Sun:

-- Award Bait Song: "Goodbye Days", which is still YUI's biggest hit to date.
+- Award-Bait Song: "Goodbye Days", which is still YUI's biggest hit to date.
 It's a subversion, though: She spends the whole movie writing it, and an orchestral version is used in the background throughout the film as opposed to only the end credits.

 - Bittersweet Ending: Kaoru dies, but her CD is finally released.

 - Bury Your Disabled: Kaoru, from seems to be implied, is a Type 1 example, given that life-threatening complications can arise from neurological problems